Energy, the Environment, and Justice

 - Negative human health and wildlife impacts from air, land, and water pollution

-- Increased US government environmental regulations and clean energy policies
+- Increased government environmental regulations and clean energy policies in some countries

 - Global renewable energy resource growth driven by both competitive economics and supportive policies